Kid influencer: Lack of laws protecting kid influencers

 There are very few laws protecting child influencers.
-There is, however, a bill is currently in committee that will is supposed to "Protecting the interests of minor children featured on for-profit family vlogs."
+Currently, there are no federal laws that state child influencers should receive compensation for their appearances on social media.
+There is, however, a bill in committee that will focus on "Protecting the interests of minor children featured on for-profit family vlogs."
 This lack of protection has raised ethical concerns as to how child influencers will be protected in the future due to the fact that they participate in sponsored deals.
 Since children cannot legally operate social media accounts until the age of 13, their parents will do it for them.
 Parents will also take brand deals and sponsorships and will subject the children to advertise these sponsors, which the parents will take the money from sponsorships since the children do not know better.
 Since there are few laws protecting kid influencers this is legal.
 There is a push for laws such as the Coogan Act and the Fair Childs Labor Act of 1938 (FLSA) to protect child influencers as well.

 California Child Protection Bill (Coogan Act)

 The California Child Protection Bill more commonly referred to as the Coogan Act, is a bill that requires that all money earned by children in the entertainment industry is their own.
-Their parents do control over the money.
+Their parents do not have control over the money.
 15% of the money earned is placed in a Coogan Account which is a trust account made for the child's earnings.
-This bill does not apply to child influencers, but there is a push for this bill to be reviewed to include protection for child influencers.
+There has been a push for this bill to be reviewed to include protection for child influencers, and in September 2024, a law was passed in California that extends the Coogan Act legislation to child influencers.
+It requires that parents put a percentage of money made from online monetized content in a trust to be accessed by the child when they become an adult.
+Other states, such as New York, Louisiana, and New Mexico, also enforce the Coogan Act.
+However, not all of these states extend this to protect kid influencers.